-The reconstruction of scientific topics from networks of papers is one main concern of bibliometrics due to its applications in science studies and for science policy purposes (e.g. for the normalisation of citation counts in evaluations).
-The dominant approach applies global algorithms - algorithms that partition the whole network by optimising a global quality function - with data models based on direct citation or bibliographic coupling and interprets the resulting clusters as topics (Gläser et al., 2017).
+Reconstructing scientific topics from networks of papers is a primary focus of bibliometrics, with applications in both science studies and science policy.
+The dominant approach applies global algorithms - algorithms that partition the whole network by optimising a quality function to obtain a partition - with data models based on direct citation or bibliographic coupling and interprets the resulting clusters as topics (Gläser et al., 2017).
 The most popular global algorithms prioritise the separation of clusters over their coherence (Held, 2022).